smk-dev20/outing_planner/README.md

 Header: Content-Type: application/json
 Body: {
   "text": "I am looking for county or state parks near San Jose California that are stroller friendly and have shaded spaces" }

+Expected Sample Response:
+{
+  result : {
+    "introduction": "Here are some parks near San Jose, California, that are stroller-friendly and have shaded spaces:", "places_summary": [
+    {"name": "Nielsen Park",
+    "address": "3755, Pleasanton, California, United States of America", "type": "State Park",
+    "description": "Stroller-friendly park with wheelchair access and shaded spaces.", "website": "",
+    "phone": "",
+    "hours": ""}],
+  "conclusion": "Enjoy your visit to these wonderful parks!"}
+}

 ```